 Medicare Part C, Medicare Supplements, and Arthritis

 To cover some of your out-of-pocket costs for Original Medicare, you may want to enroll in a Medicare Supplement (or “Medigap”) plan.
-While Medigap plans C and F, which covered the Part B deductible, are being shut off to new enrollees in 2020, other plans can help with other health care costs associated with arthritis management.
+While Medigap plans C and F, which covered the Part B deductible, were shut off to new enrollees in 2020, other plans can help with other health care costs associated with arthritis management.
 For example, all Medicare Supplement plans offer some type help with Part B coinsurance — for services like doctor’s visits — and many help cover the Part A deductible — which can help with joint replacement surgery costs.

 Part C plans are required to cover the same services as Original Medicare but also usually offer additional coverage.